 The workshop was held with the objective to address specific issues, exchange mutual experiences, and share individual know-how when it comes to finding different ways of financing cultural programs.
 The topic was presented and discussed by some of the highly respected Slovenian cultural managers: Mr Darko Brlek (Ljubljana Festival General and Art Director), Andrej Drapal (Management Consultant at Consensus d.o.o.), Blaž Peršin (Director of Ljubljana City Museum and Galleries) and Tibor Mihelič Syed (Managing director of the Slovenian Youth Theatre).

 - Success of any financing starts with the audience.
 If there is no audience, you are just walking around and begging for money.
-It is the question of how to show sponsors and city or authorities, politicians, that they are benefiting not just giving you money. (...)
-Most festivals have a problem that they are depending on only one source.
+The question is how to show the sponsors and the city or authorities, politicians that they are benefiting from it and not just giving you money. (...)
+Most festivals have the problem of depending on only one source.
 If you just play on the existing market, you are struggling.
 The market is expanding so you have to search.
 The role of financing, marketing, sponsoring is to expand it – Andrej Drapal pointed out during his presentation.